mac-lawson/mac-lawson/README.md

 I work on security research projects.
 Most of my projects are going to be put on my website located <a href="https://maclawson.vercel.app/">here</a>

-Currently, I am doing a lot of work with open-source projects that help with robotics and ML platforms.
+Currently, I am doing a lot of work with secure [web development enviorments](https://github.com/mac-lawson/CodeHS-Vuln).
 <!-- <a href="https://github.com/mac-lawson/m">here</a>
  -->